Start page

 The abundance of works devoted to the origin of Indo-Europeans creates good opportunities for an arbitrary combination of the opinions of different scientists for the derivation of new theories with sophistic inferences that serve as the basis for further ethnogenetic exercises, which is clearly seen, for example, in one of the works on the origin of the Slavs (ALEKSAKHA A.G.
 2013).
 Since linguists themselves cannot cope with the ethnogenesis of Indo-Europeans, archaeologists get down to business and, choosing as a basis one of the many assumptions about the origins of the first Indo-European cultures, then, solely using archeological data, without a shadow of a doubt, "reconstruct" a picture of the further cultural development of Indo-Europeans with an accurate indication of their path migrations and places of settlement, of which there are also good examples (ZALIZNIAK L.L.
 2016).
 With the "knowledge of the matter" the state of modern Indo-European studies is characterized by one of the modern pundits as follows:

-Indo-European linguistics has never been so well-documented as it today.
-The precision of description and argumentation have never so good.
+Indo-European linguistics has never been so well-documented as it is today.
+The precision of description and argumentation has never been so good.
 One must continue on this path and examine our linguistic past with ever greater precision and adequacy.
 Openness to new approaches is of great importance (MEIER-BRÜGGER MICHAEL, 2003: 15).

-However, despite the fact that Indo-European linguistics is well documented, they still have no convincing solutions to the problems of Indo-European Urheimat.
-It seems that the Indo-European studies are given into the hands of bureaucrats who systematize the all worthwhile for attention from their point of view and call to follow in this way further.
-"Openness to new approaches" is mentioning just for good impression, because used in our studies graphic-analytical method is described for a long time, and studies using it, were inserted in Academia.edu, but no mention of this new approach in above work.
-If Indo-European studies continue to remain closed to fresh ideas, then it, as a science, will remain in limbo for an indefinitely long time without a solid foundation of historical truth.
-This foundation is the space on which the formation of individual Indo-European languages took place.
+However, even though Indo-European linguistics is well documented, they still have no convincing solutions to the problems of Indo-European Urheimat.
+It seems that the Indo-European studies are given into the hands of bureaucrats who systematize all worthwhile for attention from their point of view and call to follow in this way further.
+"Openness to new approaches" is mentioned just for a good impression, because used in our studies the graphic-analytical method is described for a long time, and studies using it, were inserted in Academia.edu, but no mention of this new approach in above work.
+If Indo-European studies continue to remain closed to fresh ideas, then as a science it will stay indefinitely in limbo without a solid foundation of historical truth.
+Such a foundation is the reliable knowledge of the location of the Indo-European Urheimat and the space where individual Indo-European languages have arisen.
+The Urheimat of the Indo-Europeans as speakers of one of the Nostratic languages was determined to be in Transcaucasia (STETSYUK VALENTYN.
+1998: 27-32).
+The division of their common paternal language should have taken place in a wider space.
+The localization of this space can be found using the graphic model of their relationship.

 To construct the graphical model of the kinship of the Indo-European languages, was compiled a table-dictionary based on the etymological dictionary of J. Pokorny (POKORNY.
 J., 1949-1959 ).
 These data were supplemented with words from the etymological dictionaries of other Indo-European languages (FRAENKEL E.,1955-1965, FRISK H., 1970, HÜBSCHMANN HEINRICH., 1972, KLUGE FRIEDRICH, 1989, WALDE A., 1965.
 In total 2615 phono-semantic sets of the Slavic, Celtic, Baltic, Germanic, Italic, Greek, Indic (Indo-Aryan), Iranian, Tocharian A and B, Hittite-Luwian, Albanian, Thracian, Phrygian languages were placed into the table-dictionary.
 489 sets were admitted as mutual words.
 The words with the matches found in seven from eight of the most represented languages (Germanic, Greek, Baltic, Indic, Italic, Slavic, Celtic, Iranian) were considered as the common Indo-European stock.
 Calculation of the mutual words in the language pairs gave the results that are presented in table 3.